keygen-sh/union_of/README.md

   # illustrators for the book via a join table
   has_many :illustrations
-  has_many :illustrators, through: :illustrations, source: :user
+  has_many :illustrators, -> { distinct }, through: :illustrations, source: :user

   # editors for the book via a join table
   has_many :edits
-  has_many :editors, through: :edits, source: :user
+  has_many :editors, -> { distinct }, through: :edits, source: :user

   # union association for all contributors to the book
   has_many :contributors, -> { distinct }, class_name: 'User', union_of: %i[